ewels/Labrador/documentation/labrador_manual.md

 Once set up, Labrador can be viewed and used by anyone without any authentication for basic use.
 Below, the basic functionality is described for a user who is not logged in.
 Then the additional features granted to authenticated users (normal and then administrators) is described after that.

+You can see a video tutorial of how to use Labrador as an end-user here: [http://www.youtube.com/watch?v=m03HTQtSGFg](http://www.youtube.com/watch?v=m03HTQtSGFg)

 3.1 Searching projects
 -------------------------
 Often you want to find a specific project within Labrador that you know about.
 There is a search bar at the top of every page - entering a search term and submitting the form will take you to a results page with tabs for projects, publications and datasets.